UPenn Supplemental Essays 2025-26 – Prompts & Advice

 8) M&T: The Jerome Fisher Program in Management and Technology

-• Explain how you will use the M&T program to explore your interest in business, engineering, and the intersection of the two.
+- Explain how you will use the M&T program to explore your interest in business, engineering, and the intersection of the two.
 (400-650 words)

-• Describe a problem that you solved that showed leadership and creativity.
+- Describe a problem that you solved that showed leadership and creativity.
 (250 words)

-10) NHCM: Nursing and Healthcare Management
+9) NHCM: Nursing and Healthcare Management

 Discuss your interest in nursing and health care management.
 How might Penn’s coordinated dual-degree program in nursing and business help you meet your goals?
 (400-650 words)

-12) VIPER: The Roy and Diana Vagelos Integrated Program in Energy Research
+10) VIPER: The Roy and Diana Vagelos Integrated Program in Energy Research

-How do you envision your participation in the Vagelos Integrated Program in Energy Research (VIPER) furthering your interests in energy science and technology?
+- How do you envision your participation in the Vagelos Integrated Program in Energy Research (VIPER) furthering your interests in energy science and technology?
 Please include any past experiences (ex. academic, research, or extracurricular) that have led to your interest in the program.
-Additionally, please indicate why you are interested in pursuing dual degrees in science and engineering and which VIPER majors are most interesting to you at this time.
+Additionally, please indicate why you are interested in pursuing dual degrees in the VIPER majors listed above.
 (400-650 words)

 How important are the UPenn supplemental essays?